Porges/ways-to-play/src/games/balik-satu/index.md

 <dd>Ad-hoc bets are made between the players, whoever wins receives the staked amount from the others.</dd>
 </dl>

-### <span class="noun" lang="jav-Latn">Tantanan</span>
+### <span class="noun aka" lang="jav-Latn">Tantanan</span>

 This is another game described as being played in Surakarta in Java during the 1940s.[@JavaanseKaartspelen p.
 97–8] It is played with fewer cards than <span class="noun" lang="ms">Balik Satu</span> and is thus a faster game.

 The game is played by four people with one full set of 60 cards.
 Each player is dealt five cards.

 In this reduced game, a player must form three pairs to win, and one pair must be identical (a <span lang="jav-Latn">bak</span>).
 All honour cards are considered to be rank 1, so can be paired with other rank-1 cards.

-Waiting for a one card to win is called <span lang="jav-Latn">tan</span>, as in
-<span class="noun" lang="ms">Balik Satu</span>.
-Waiting for a identical card is called <span
-lang="jav-Latn">tan nokang</span>, waiting for any card of the same rank is called <span lang="jav-Latn">tan kowah</span>.
+Waiting for a one card to win is called <span lang="jav-Latn">tan</span>, as in <span class="noun" lang="ms">Balik Satu</span>.
+Waiting for a identical card is called <span lang="jav-Latn">tan nokang</span>, waiting for any card of the same rank is called <span lang="jav-Latn">tan kowah</span>.

-Scoring is performed the same as the <span lang="jav-Latn">toh bayaran</span>
-method of <span class="noun" lang="jav-Latn">Gonggong</span>, above.
+Scoring is performed the same as the <span lang="jav-Latn">toh bayaran</span> method of <span class="noun" lang="jav-Latn">Gonggong</span>, above.

-In Yogyakarta this game was played with three people and known as <span class="noun" lang="jav-Latn">Cekèn</span> or <span class="noun" lang="jav-Latn">Sampèn</span>.[@JavaanseKaartspelen p.
+In Yogyakarta this game was played with three people and known as <span class="noun aka" lang="jav-Latn">Cekèn</span> or <span class="noun aka" lang="jav-Latn">Sampèn</span>.[@JavaanseKaartspelen p.
 98]{%fn%}Note that there is also another game called {%gameref sampen%}.{%endfn%}

 ## See also